Custom pages

 If you want to include pages in your documentation that have greater flexibility than MDX pages, it is possible to include custom pages of your own.

-These pages are typically built using standard React markup and can borrow from a set of prebuild components that Zudoku already has such as buttons, links and headers.
+These pages are typically built using standard React markup and can borrow from a set of prebuilt components that Zudoku already has such as buttons, links and headers.

 Start by creating the page you want to add.